maciejsmolinski/bookslist/README.md

 # Generate Data

+* Download pre-generated set of records with `curl https://maciejsmolinski.com/books.json > data/books.json`
-* Generate 100K of books data with `node generator.js`.
+* Alternatively, generate 100K of books data with `node generator.js`.
 * If you want to generate 1 million records, please use the following command: `for i in {1..10}; do node --max_old_space_size=4096 generator.js; done` instead (please notice increased heap size flag)
-* Alternatively, download pre-generated set of records with `curl https://maciejsmolinski.com/books.json > data/books.json`

 # Workflow